jhannes/identity-fun/EXERCISE.md

    * `export TOKEN_ENDPOINT=https://login.microsoftonline.com/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/oauth2/v2.0/token` # Find under Overview > Endpoints)
 6. Generate an authorization URL and paste into your web browser:
    * `echo "$AUTHORIZATION_ENDPOINT?scope=$SCOPE&response_type=code&redirect_uri=$REDIRECT_URI&client_id=$CLIENT_ID"`
 7. Authorize a user that is a member of your Active Directory.
 This can be a full user of the Active Directory or it can be a guest user that you have invited from another organization.
-Since their organization has no relationship with your personal Active Directory, a guest user will be prompted for consent before Active Directory gives their information to your app. **Don't panick when the browser redirects you to your currently inactive redirect_uri**
+Since their organization has no relationship with your personal Active Directory, a guest user will be prompted for consent before Active Directory gives their information to your app. **Don't panic when the browser redirects you to your currently inactive redirect_uri**
 8. Copy the `code` from the resulting URL (example)
    * `export CODE=<value from browser query parameter>`
 9. Request the authorization token: